 S.H.E.D registered as a Community Interest Community in March 2020 – the University of Derby’s first spin out company.
-S.H.E.D is a female-led company, managed by three Directors:
+S.H.E.D is currently managed by three Directors:

-Rhiannon is a Nottingham-based artist research and Associate Professor (Civic) for University of Derby where she leads the Civic Lab Research Group.
-In addition to being our CEO & Artistic Director, she’s the chair of Cumulus: International Contemporary Working Art Group, Vice-Chair of the Board of Trustees for New Art Exchange and Chair of their Programming and Projects Committee.
-She is also a DerbyCAN steering group member, stakeholder for Bolton Arts CIC, member of the National Coordinating Centre for Public Engagement, member of Co-Creating Change Midlands Network: Arts & Culture and a UK lead partner for Design for Emergency project with DESIS.
-Rhiannon has an MA in Performance & Live Art from Nottingham Trent University and received a Ph.D. from Nottingham Trent University in 2016: ‘The Artistry of Conversation’.
-She was guest Speaker for Design for Planet (2021), PolicyConnect an All Party Parliamentary Design and Innovation Group and her work is a case study for National Centre for Academic and Cultural Exchange on ‘place’.
+Rhiannon is an Associate Professor (Civic) at the University of Derby where she leads the Civic Lab Research Cluster.
+She is a thought leader in Social and Design innovation and is chair of Cumulus: International Contemporary Working Art Group, Vice-Chair of the Board of Trustees for New Art Exchange and resident artist at Primary Studios, Nottingham.
+Jones is a DerbyCAN steering group member, Stakeholder for Bolton Arts CIC and is a member of National Coordinating Centre for Public Engagement, UK lead partner for Design for Emergency project with DESIS and a regular member of the All Party Parliamentary Design and Innovation Group and her work is a case study for National Centre for Academic and Cultural Exchange on ‘place’.

-In 2012, Rhiannon co-founded InDialogue, a collaborative international research project that interrogates how artists and researchers use dialogue in their practice.
-InDialogue has curated four International Conferences, hosted three International residencies and supported over 600 artists since 2012 – 2020 from over 15 countries.
-She also has a long-standing international collaborative practice with Dr Traci Kelly (Ger/UK).
-Together, their research engages with digital, sculptural and performative documentation to provide a forensic exploration into writing as an ecology.
+In 2012, Jones co-founded InDialogue, a collaborative international research project that interrogates how artists and researchers use dialogue in their practice.
+InDialogue has curated four International Conferences, hosted three International residencies and supported over 600 artists since 2012 – from over 15 countries.

 Operations and Finance Director

-When Sarah’s not busy helping make the many ambitions of S.H.E.D a reality, she’s working as Unlimited Theatre’s General Manager.
-Unlimited Theatre is an Arts Council England NPO specialising in dissolving the boundaries between art and science through collaboration with leading scientists and technologists.
-Prior to this, Sarah completed an internship with Third Angel, opened up a new event space at Harland Works and climbed the operational ranks at Sheffield’s independent cinema, Showroom Workstation.
-Over the last 5 years, Sarah has pocketed a wealth of experience in small-scale company management, accounting and project coordination.
+When Sarah’s not busy working on S.H.E.D operations and finances, she’s working as Unlimited Theatre’s General Manager and a freelance bookkeeper.
+Unlimited Theatre is currently an Arts Council England NPO specialising in dissolving the boundaries between art and science through collaboration with leading scientists and technologists.
+Prior to this, Sarah was an intern with Third Angel, opened up a new event space at Harland Works and climbed the operational ranks at Sheffield’s independent cinema, Showroom Workstation.
+Over the last 7 years, Sarah has pocketed a wealth of experience in small-scale company management, accounting and project coordination.